ANRAR4/AutoBTD6/README.md

 The default configuration has all maps and heros unlocked.

+**Additionally you should make sure to move or ideally disable popups that may appear in the lower right corner of the screen (e. g. from Steam) as they might interfere with the script and cause you to lose playthroughs.**

 # Currently supported maps

 The following table lists which gamemodes for which maps have recorded playthroughs available.